Joice-ops/MyNo.1Project/README.md

 ## Features
 - **User Ratings and Comments:** Allow users to rate their experiences and leave comments, creating a community of Disney enthusiasts sharing their insights.
 - **Search and Filter:** Easily find reviews based on specific criteria such as resort, year, and rating.
-- **Duffy Friends Collection:** A dedicated section showcasing my collection of Duffy Friends toys, with stories and photos.
+- **Duffy Friends Collection:** A section sharing my collection of Duffy Friends toys, with stories and photos.

 ## Dataset
 The dataset used for this project contains 42,000 reviews of 3 Disneyland branches: Hong Kong Disneyland, Disneyland Resort in California, and Disneyland Paris.